 Dr. Dutko has worked as a Nationally Certified (ATC) and Licensed Athletic Trainer (LAT) in the traditional setting as a high school, college, professional indoor football athletic trainer, and in the non-traditional setting as a co-founder of a free standing sports medicine clinic, and as a Corporate/Occupational Athletic Trainer.
 He has worked with athletes of all sports and the physically active of all ages and skill levels in preventing, evaluating, treating, and rehabilitating injuries of all types and severity.
 Dr. Dutko currently is the Head Athletic Trainer for the highly competitive Saint James School a private college prep school located 60 miles West of Washington DC, and provides freelance sports medicine coverage for athletic events at all levels.
 He has taught Health/Physical Education for 25 years at the high school level and has coached and played several sports including, football, wrestling, baseball, track & field, and soccer.
 Dr. Dutko earned his B.S. degree from Virginia Polytechnic Institute, M.S. degree from West Virginia University, and his Doctorate Ed.D from the United States Sports Academy.
 He holds his ATC from the National Athletic Trainers Association Board of Certification and his LAT from the Board of Medicine of Virginia and from the Board of Physicians of Maryland.

 Dr. Moon received his PhD in Exercise Physiology from The University of Oklahoma, his Master’s degree in Exercise Science and Health Promotion from Florida Atlantic University, and his Bachelor’s degree in Movement Science from Grand Valley State University.
-Dr. Moon is a Certified Strength and Conditioning Specialist with Distinction (CSCS*D) through the National Strength and Conditioning Association (NSCA) and a Certified Health and Fitness Specialist (HFS) through the American College of Sports Medicine (ACSM).
-Dr. Moon has trained all levels of athletes, including professionals in Major League baseball, the National Football League, the National Hockey League, as well as college athletes and teams in addition to youth and fitness clients.
-He has presented at multiple scientific conferences, including NSCA and ACSM national conferences.
-Dr. Moon has published more than fifty research articles and abstracts in the areas of sports nutrition and human body composition and changes regarding age and fitness level.
-Jordan serves as a research reviewer for the NSCA, the International Federation of Sports Medicine, Lippincott Williams & Wilkins / Wolters Kluwer Health, Human Kinetics, Springer Science+Business Media, NRC Research Press, Reed Elsevier PLC, Oxford University Press, The American Physiological Society, Assist Group Comp., BMJ Publishing Group Ltd. & the British Association of Sports and Exercise Medicine.
-Dr. Moon is currently the Research Institute Director for MusclePharm Corp. where he oversees clinical trials for sports supplements and develops educational materials for their Sports Science Center.
+Dr. Moon is a Certified Strength and Conditioning Specialist with Distinction (CSCS*D) through the NSCA and a Certified Health and Fitness Specialist (HFS) through the American College of Sports Medicine (ACSM).
+He is a former Chair of Sport Fitness and Health at the United States Sports Academy and is currently the Research Director at the MusclePharm Sports Science Institute.
+He has trained all levels of athletes, including professionals in Major League baseball, the National Football League, the National Hockey League, as well as college athletes and teams in addition to youth and fitness clients.
+He has presented at multiple scientific conferences, including NSCA and ACSM national conferences and has published more than 80 research articles and abstracts in the areas of sports nutrition and human body composition and changes regarding age and fitness level.
+His publication can be found in more than a dozen diverse scientific journals and he serves as a research reviewer for more than a dozen different journals as well.

 Dr. Newman is currently an associate professor at York College of Pennsylvania.
 Heearned his doctorate in sport management at the United States Sports Academy (1999), his master’s degree in education at the University of Virginia (1995) and his bachelor’s degree from Towson State University (1994).
 As a member of the United States Sports Academy’s National Faculty, Dr. Newman works with distance learning students and has taught courses in Botswana, Malaysia and Thailand.
 He actively contributes his time to a variety of community projects and volunteer programs each year.
 Dr. Newman writes a weekly blog and his primary areas of research include marketing, new media, social networking and issues related to leadership.